Utah Deaf History and Culture

 Dr. Laurene Simms, Gallaudet Professor.
 Source: Gallaudet.edu

-In 2018, the Indiana School for the Deaf celebrated one of its incredible alums, Dr. Simms, by naming its elementary building in her honor!
-This special tribute shows how much Dr. Simms has done for the Black Deaf community.
+In 2018, the Indiana School for the Deaf celebrated one of its remarkable alumni, Dr. Simms, by naming its elementary building in her honor.
+This special tribute highlights the significant contributions Dr. Simms has made to the Black Deaf community.
 Thanks to her dedication, the first teachers and aides at the Jean Massieu School of the Deaf were able to receive valuable training from her.
-The knowledge they gained has become an essential part of the school's history, and we are all so thankful for Dr. Simms and her outstanding contributions!
+Dr. Simms' contributions are now an integral part of the school's history, and we are all grateful.
+Her legacy will inspire future generations of educators and students, ensuring that the values of inclusivity and excellence continue to thrive within the community.
+As the school moves forward, it will always carry Dr. Simms' spirit and commitment to empowering the Deaf and hard-of-hearing students.

 Picture